 This is the VARRKAIN, a 48" wingspan EPP and Coroplast slope combat aircraft.
 Click on the image below to jump to that page

-Above- the newest design in the MANTA Project series, the "ACE".
+Above- Another of the designs in the MANTA Project series, the "ACE".
 Flying at 7.5 ounces, this is a fine flying addition to the "UFOs OVER SOUTH PARK" series.
 Click on the image above to visit the Manta Project "ACE" page, with more photos and information.

-The SUMO +G is an EPP and Bluecor PP foam high resiliency aerobatic flyer with a well-protected mid-mounted motor; it is my design variant of the SUMO design from the RC Groups discussion thread in the "Foamies: Scratchbuilt" section of EZONE.
-Click on the image above to go to the new page on this aitrcraft.
+The SUMO +G is an EPP and Bluecor PP foam high resiliency aerobatic flyer with a well-protected mid-mounted motor; it is my design variant of the SUMO design from the RC Groups discussion thread in the "Foamies: Scratchbuilt" section of RC GROUPS.
+Click on the image above to go to the new page on this aircraft.

 (Above): DANCER - the latest design with the highly efficient glider wing using the 'Kline-Fogleman step treatment' on the wing's top surface